peterhendrick/steggin/README.md

 ```

 If your output is empty, you do not have git installed.

+If you need Xcode, you can install it here (it's about 3GB of data): https://developer.apple.com/xcode/

 If you don't have git, you can install it here: https://git-scm.com/downloads